Audra McDonald: 2020–present

 In 2021, McDonald portrayed Rachel Boutella in television series The Bite and hosted the television ceremony of the 74th Tony Awards.
 In 2021, she appeared as Barbara Siggers Franklin in Aretha Franklin's biographical musical drama film Respect, earning a nomination at the NAACP Image Award for Outstanding Supporting Actress in a Motion Picture.
 In 2022, she starred as Dorothy Scott in HBO's television series The Gilded Age.
 That year, she appeared in the Broadway production of Ohio State Murders, earning her tenth Tony Award nomination.
 In 2023, McDonald portrayed civil rights activist Ella Baker in the Netflix biographical drama Rustin.
 That same year she acted in the comedy Down Low and the Ava DuVernay directed drama Origin.
 In May 2024, it was announced that McDonald would return to Broadway as Mama Rose in a revival of Gypsy, with previews beginning November 21.
-Her performance in Gypsy would earn her a record-breaking 11th Tony Award nomination, surpassing the previous three-way tie she had shared with Julie Harris and Chita Rivera.
+Her performance in Gypsy would earn her a record-breaking eleventh Tony Award nomination, surpassing the previous three-way tie she had shared with Julie Harris and Chita Rivera.